-Tell your doctor about any recent illnesses, medical conditions, allergies and medications you're taking.
-Your doctor will give you instructions on how to prepare, including any changes to your regular medication schedule.
-This procedure is usually done within your physician's office using a local anesthetic and requires little to no special preparation.
+Your doctor will instruct on how to prepare, including any changes to your regular medication schedule.
+Tell your doctor about any recent illnesses, medical conditions, allergies, and medications you're taking This procedure is usually done within your doctor’s office using a local anesthetic.
+It requires little to no special preparation.
 Leave jewelry at home and wear loose, comfortable clothing.
-You may be asked to wear a gown.
+You may need to change into a gown for the procedure.

 - What is Phlebectomy of Varicose Veins?

 - What will I experience during and after the procedure?

 - Who interprets the results and how do I get them?

 - What are the benefits vs. risks?

 - What are the limitations of Phlebectomy of Varicose Veins?